fetchai/carpark_agent/README.md

         ledger: fetchai
         port: 80

+Save and exit nano.

+We don't need to set up the connection to the EOF Node, as by default an agent looks for a local host on the local machine.
+Run teh agent:

+    aea run

+This will try and run, but it won't get very far because we have not given it any money to spend.
+Stop the program by pressing Ctr+C. Then type:

+    cd ..
+    python aea_scripts/fetchai_wealth_generation.py --private-key carpark_client_aea/fet_private_key.txt --amount 100000000000 --addr alpha.fetch-ai.com --port 80

 ### Opening up the ports on Windows Firewall
-If you have yours Windows firewall enabled (which it is, by default), it will block the Raspberry Pi's trying to contact it.
+If you have your Windows firewall enabled (which it is, by default), it will block the Raspberry Pi's trying to contact it.
 To avoid this problem, you need to open this port so they can connect.

 1. Go to the search bar and type "firewall"
 2. Click on "Windows Defender Firewall"